exoplatform/exo-documentation/docs/Configuration.rst

 * **Space wallet**

-  Space managers can add wallet application and associate a wallet for a space using :ref:`Managing space applications <ManagingSpaceApplication>` UI:
+  Space managers can add the wallet application in their space a wallet for a space using :ref:`Managing space applications <ManagingSpaceApplication>` UI:

   |SpaceAddWallet|

   Space wallets can be managed by one or multiple space manager.
-In fact, the space wallet is similar to user wallet, to be able to activate it, the *Admin wallet* has to initialize it.
+In fact, the space wallet is similar to user wallet.
+To use it, it must be activated by an admin.
+The operation is carried out by the *Admin Wallet* account.
   By default, any space member can access to the space wallet in *readonly* mode.

-Cauri contract
+Token contract
 ~~~~~~~~~~~~~~

-The used Cauri contract address can be configured using the following variable:
+The contract address used for the main token currency can be configured using the following variable:

     .. code-block:: jproperties

           exo.wallet.blockchain.token.address=0xc76987d43b77c45d51653b6eb110b9174acce8fb

-This address will never change through eXo Platform versions on Ethereum Mainnet blockchain and is shared with all eXo Community.
+This address is the official contract address for the official rewarding token.
+It shouldn't change through eXo Platform versions on the Ethereum Mainnet blockchain.
+This crypto-currency token, is shared by all eXo Community users.

-The *Cauri* contract is an `ERC-20 <https://eips.ethereum.org/EIPS/eip-20>`__ Token contract that is deployed on Ethereum Mainnet.
+It is an `ERC-20 <https://eips.ethereum.org/EIPS/eip-20>`__ Token contract that is deployed on Ethereum Mainnet.

-To be able to receive some *Cauri*, a wallet has to be initialized by a *Cauri* contract administrator on blockchain (not on eXo Platform Server bundle that you own).
+To be able to receive some tokens, a wallet address must be initialized by a *token contract* administrator on the blockchain (this cannot be done on your eXo Platform server).

-// TODO ajouter un schéma avec PLUSIEURS exo déployés et au centre la blockchain où on trouve le CONTRAT CAURI (A DEMANDER AU DESIGNER de t'aider !!!!)
+// TODO add a diagram with MANY eXo instances deployed and the blockchain in the center where the token contract lies (ASK DESIGNER HELP)

 .. |image0| image:: images/gmail_settings_1.png